Nurturing futures through histories

 Bridging History Partners

-Bridging Histories is running as an initiative of University of Bristol, supported by UWE Bristol, the We Are Bristol History Commission, the London Commission on Diversity in the Public Realm, and a large number of community partners.
-The team has worked with partners including the London Mayor, Bristol Beacon, CultureTree, Museum of Diversity, Numbi Arts, the Mile End Project, Joseph Clarke School, Rising Arts Agency, Barton Hill History Group, The Road Project, East and South East Asian Solidarity Group Bristol, Glen's Kitchen, Cognitive Paths, Artspace Lifespace, Black Wallstreet Records, YellowButterfly, the Bristol Mayor's Office, and many more groups in Bristol, London and beyond.
-We are funded by an ESRC Impact Accelerator Award, UKRI Citizen Science, the London Mayor's Office and University of Bristol.
-We hope people will run with this project globally, and join in with Bridging Histories activities in cities and towns all over the world.
+Our partners have included the London Mayor's Culture Team, CultureTree, Museum of Diversity, Numbi Arts, the Mile End Project, Joseph Clarke School, Rising Arts Agency, Barton Hill History Group, Life 2020, Coe Gallery, Leukaemia Care, Unicornfest, Bristol Festival of Ideas, Kuumba Creativity, St Pauls Learning Centre, the Rastafari Culture Centre, Afidance, The Road Project, Bristol Beacon, St Paul's Carnival, East and South East Asian Solidarity Group Bristol, Glen's Kitchen, Aspiration Creation Elevation, Pamper and Love, Artspace Lifespace, YellowButterfly, Bristol Urban Forum and many more groups in Bristol, London and beyond.
+We have had funding from a number of sources including an AHRC Impact Accelerator Award, ESRC Impact Accelerator Award, UKRI Citizen Science, the London Mayor's Office, University of Bristol Enterprise Fellowship and commercialization team, Royal Academy of Engineering, Fulbright Commission, Henry Sachs Foundation and Heritage Lottery.
+We are working towards setting up Bridging Histories Chapters, and hope people will run with this project globally, and join in with Bridging Histories activities in cities and towns all over the world.